-I first learned about Skye when her guardian, Mariana Abdala, read my blog “Remembering Monet” which detailed the story of a missing cat that was not missing at all (but was found deceased inside her own home).
-Mariana
+I first learned about Skye when her guardian, Mariana Abdala, read my blog which detailed the story of a missing cat that was not missing at all (but was found deceased inside her own home).

 contacted me stating that her sick cat Skye had been missing for two weeks from her home in Menlo Park, CA. Skye had lymphoma and had just gone through a round of chemotherapy.
 The next morning at 2:00 a.m., Skye went out her cat door and was not seen again.

 Fast forward 11 years to 2010 when Nini’s daughter, Mariana contacted me about Skye.
 She had learned from the Manuel case.
 She conducted an aggressive search of her neighbor’s yards.
-She hired a pet detective with search dogs who searched the area but did not find Skye.
 She offered a large reward and made sure that all of her neighbors knew that Skye was missing.
-As instructed by the pet detective (and outlined on Missing Pet Partnership’s 5 + 5 + 55 Posters page) Mariana created giant, neon lost cat posters to help market her lost cat.
+As outlined on the Missing Animal Response’s 5 + 5 + 55 Posters page) Mariana created giant, neon lost cat posters to help market her lost cat.

 One clue was that the day Skye disappeared a fence at the apartment complex was torn down and rebuilt.
 I suspected that this construction could have scared or confused Skye and that perhaps she was not hiding due to her illness.
 I encouraged Mariana to consider that Skye could simply be displaced into an unfamiliar area and to keep up her search efforts.
 A week later, I received the following e-mail from Mariana:

 Great news!
 Skye was found Sunday, Halloween morning!
-She was 3 1/2 blocks away from us on Oak Grove and Pine Streets, slinking around in a hole in a neighbor’s yard.
+She was 3 1/2 blocks away from us, slinking around in a hole in a neighbor’s yard.
 A 15-year old girl from happened to see her on the way to church, coaxed her over by calling her name, and took her home to put her in the bathroom with some food.
 The girl’s parents came by our place and told us their oldest daughter had found our cat.
-We didn’t believe it at first, because there had been so many false sightings of Skye that spanned from SRI to Atherton, but when we went back to their home, there she was, significantly skinnier, really dehydrated, but alive and overall well!
+We didn’t believe it at first, because there had been so many false sightings of Skye but when we went back to their home, there she was, significantly skinnier, really dehydrated, but alive and overall well!
 I guess the loud hot pink posters worked!
-Could a human being have survived as a homeless person with lymphoma, the day after undergoing chemotherapy?
-Maybe I underestimate the will to survive, but this kitty is tough as nails.
 Finding Skye has been one of the happiest moment of my life.
 I am so thankful for the support I received from you and I feel blessed to have Skye back after three long, excruciating weeks.